Saturday classes? Schools reflect on ways to make up for lost time - .

 “Teachers always deal with this to some extent in their classrooms.
 There will always be a disparity between children and their ability and skill levels, “said Jim Cowen, executive director of the Collaborative for Student Success.”
 Obviously there will be an additional barrier, but it is not new to them. “

-Still, Cowen said, it is important that schools are ready to respond to the disruption that is likely to worsen the country’s already troubled gaps that affect students from minority and low-income families.
+Still, Cowen said, it’s important that schools be ready to respond to the disruption that is likely to worsen the country’s already troubled gaps that affect students from minority and low-income families.

 California Governor Gavin Newsom said “the learning loss is very real,” suggesting that school-age children don’t wait until fall, and instead proposed a return to classrooms in late July.